george-carlin/abroaders/README.md

 Tell me (George) immediately if `bin/setup` doesn't work smoothly for you!
-There may be some steps that I've missed and it's important I keep the script updated and working well for every new developer!
+There may be some steps that I've missed and it's important I keep the script updated and working well for every new developer.

-The setup script should also seed your database with some sample data, including some admin accounts.
-Get the admin login info from `lib/tasks/seed.rake` and you can log in at `/admin/sign_in`.
-(Remember that 'normal' user accounts log in at `/sign_in`.
+The setup script should also seed your database with some sample data, including some admin accounts: `george@abroaders.com`, `erik@abroaders.com`, and `aj@abroaders.com`, all of which have the password `abroaders123`.
+Remember that admins sign in at `/admin/sign_in`, while non-admins sign in at `/sign_in`.

 We use the gem [figaro](https://github.com/laserlemon/figaro) to manage ENV variable settings.
 With Figaro, your ENV variables are stored in the file